Introducing the Cisco Voice Interworking Service Module (VISM)

 •Support for dual (redundant) virtual circuits across the packet network

 •Support for full continuity testing (COT).
-Supports origination and terminating loopback and transponder COT towards the packet bearer and the TDM sides.
+Supports origination and terminating loopback and transponder COT between VISM and the central office on the TDM side.

 •Support for looptiming, payload and line loopbacks.

 •1:N cold redundancy using SRM-3T3 capabilities (bulk mode support for T1 lines only).
 Call do not persist during switchover.

 •Courtesy downing of ongoing voice calls when the VISM is taken out of service for maintenance or other reasons.

 Physically a VISM card set is installed in a MGX 8850 Wide Area Edge Switch as a front card and a back card.

 There are two types of front card: a VISM-8T1 card that supports up to 8 T1 lines carrying digitized voice and a VISM-8E1 card that supports up to 8 E1 lines carrying digitized voice.

 •AX-RJ48-8T1.
 This card supports 8 T1 lines using RJ48 connectors.

 •AX-R-RJ48-8T1.
 This card is used with a T1 front card in redundant configurations.